 - For fats, we want high quality healthy fats; ingredients like MCT Oil and Coconut Oil are ideal, but butter, ghee, etc work too.

 - For protein, same thing.
 Most plant based protein sources are out because of their carb content (and the fact that plant based proteins simply suck in comparison due to their lower bioavailability).
 We want our protein sources like Collagen, Whey Isolate, or Whey Concentrate.

 - And with carbs, we want there to be minimal carbs in any form.
 But if there are carbs, just make sure to avoid anything with dextrose, maltodextrin— or really any of the dexes.

 Or, more accuratley, hold my delicious mix of cold brew coffee and Bucked Keto Protein.

 As the poster child for picture perfect keto protein powders, this splendid supplement (or pseudo-food) provides everything we could possible need from a keto-specific product.
 For example…

-- Fat (68%): twenty-two grams of healthy fats for deepened ketosis, long-lasting energy, brain gainz, and fat loss.
+- Fat (68%): twenty-two grams of healthy fats for deepened ketosis, long-lasting energy, brain gainz, and fat loss when combined with exercise.
 The healthy fats complex helps you enhance ketogenic benefits.
 C8 MCT oil for fast digesting energy and focus.
 Coconut oil for satiation.
 Combined to increase endogenous ketones production, encouraging your body’s ability to use fat for fuel.
-Fat used for fuel is fat that gets burned — so you can unveil your true aesthetic greatness.
+Fat used for fuel is fat that gets burned — so you can unveil your true aesthetic greatness.*

 - Protein (25%): for muscle growth, recovery, thermic effects, and repair, seventeen grams of protein from whey protein isolate and concentrate.*